Lynx315/CLI-TaskBord/README.md

 CLI-TaskBord provides a small set of commands to add, list, update, and remove tasks, storing them locally in a JSON file (`tasks.json`).
 It is intentionally minimal and depends only on the Python standard library.

+This project is the result of Roadmap.sh: https://roadmap.sh/projects/task-tracker

 ---

 ## Table of Contents